Kim Kardashian Says She Feels ‘Snatched’ In Bathroom Video And Instagram Has One Question

 So my friends and family are starting to get the @skims press boxes and I’ve never had a better response from everyone loving and feeling the product and this makes me so happy!
 I know shape wear better than anyone!
 I’ve been cutting and fitting and sewing my own versions of what I always wanted my shape wear to be and now everyone can have it too!
 We launch Sept 10th SKIMS.COM

-“When on average body?” was a question that seemed less-clear, but a user swooping in with a response seemed to see the comments follow suit.
+“When on average body?” was a question that seemed less clear, but a user swooping in with a response seemed to see the comments follow suit.

 “Of course look at the sizing,” the user wrote.